Lawfare (website)

-Lawfare is an American blog dedicated to national security issues, published by the Lawfare Institute in cooperation with the Brookings Institution.
-It has received attention for articles on Donald Trump's presidency.
+Lawfare is an American non-profit online multimedia publication dedicated to national security issues, produced by The Lawfare Institute in cooperation with the Brookings Institution.
+It has received attention for articles on Donald Trump's first presidency.

 Background

-The blog was started in September 2010 by Benjamin Wittes (a former editorial writer for The Washington Post), Harvard Law School professor Jack Goldsmith, and University of Texas at Austin law professor Robert Chesney.
+Lawfare was founded as a blog in September 2010 by Benjamin Wittes (a former editorial writer for The Washington Post), Harvard Law School professor Jack Goldsmith, and University of Texas at Austin law professor Robert Chesney.
 Goldsmith was the head of the Office of Legal Counsel in the George W. Bush administration's Justice Department, and Chesney served on a detention-policy task force in the Obama administration.
-Its writers include law professors, law students, and former George W. Bush and Barack Obama administration officials.
+Its contributors include legal scholars, law students, and former George W. Bush administration and Barack Obama administration officials.

-Donald Trump
+On June 28, 2023, Wittes said that Lawfare has become "a full-featured multimedia magazine."